Daniel-KM/Omeka-plugin-ArkAndNoid/libraries/Noid4Php/readme.md

 standard noids without any dependancy.
 All commands and functions can be used as in the Perl version, via the command line or via the web.

-It is already implemented in [Omeka], an open source CMS designed to expose digitalized documents, via the plugin [Ark & Noid for Omeka].
+It is already implemented in [Omeka] and [Omeka S], an open source CMS designed to expose digitalized documents, via the addons [Ark & Noid for Omeka] and [Ark for Omeka S].

 Other versions exist in [Java] and [Ruby].